What if my surveillance camera is not auto-detected in videosurveillance program Xeoma?

 3 – Try to close camera in other programs as well as in browser

 4 – You can check camera’s documentation to find the correct URL or internet.
 To find out if the URL is incorrect, you can play it in VLC player to see if it gets ‘laggy’ at the same time as it gets distorted in Xeoma.
+If it does, you should look for another URL (probably an MJPEG one) that doesn’t have such issues.

 5 – Try to lower the bit rate (in camera’s web admin page).